Google NotebookLM

 π Unique strengths:

-- Explicit no-training commitment - Clear and unambiguous
+- Explicit no-training commitment - Strong for qualifying Workspace/Enterprise NotebookLM data

 - Queries not logged - True privacy by design